-Use a random number generator using the link at the bottom to generate five numbers or ask other people for random numbers.
+Use a random number generator to generate five numbers (or ask other people for random numbers).

 Using those numbers, how many unique equations can you make that total to a number greater than 100?

 Change at least three of the numbers to negative numbers.
 Can you still make an equation totaling over 100?